The regulars -

 The Stones of Blood written by David Fisher and directed by Darrol Blake

 Snooty Fox: She’s an odd one, Mary Tamm’s Romana.
-I much prefer Lalla Ward’s bossy matriarch and yet I find the first incarnation has a far better season.
-Fortunately the writers concentrated on her comic potential with the Doctor and Romana constantly clashing and Romana as the straight man so nine times out of ten she was really funny but there are plenty of moments (mostly in The Power of Kroll but there are isolated moments in each story) where she was quite awkward.
-The Stones of Blood encapsulates Romana as whilst she shares some wonderful scenes with the Doctor and Amelia she also acts like a right wimp hanging off the cliff and turning on her best friend.
-Is she honestly so stupid that she thinks the Doctor finds her so irritating that he pushed her off a cliff (must’ve been tempting).
-Her reaction to the life and death situation is realistic and shaky but lacks drama because it’s so implausible.
+My preference is to Lalla Ward’s bossy matriarch and yet I find the first incarnation has a far more rewarding season.
+In certain stories however the writers gave Tamm some terrific material to work with (for the record I think the stories that serve her best are Ribos, Stones and Tara), concentrating on Romana's comic clashes with the Doctor and pushing Tamm into the role of the straight man to the Doctor's idiot abroad.
+She is also treated like a useless old screamer far more than I would like too.
+The Stones of Blood is the quintessential Romana I experience, because she gets toshow off her intelligence and enjoy some warm and wonderful scenes with the other ladies in the tale but in the next breath she is tripping over cliffs and hanging over a vertiginous drop screaming for help.
+Is she honestly so stupid that she thinks the Doctor finds her so irritating that he pushed her off a cliff?
+Because she has been put in a situation of mortal peril her reaction is believable but because of who she is blaming it isn't remotely plausible.
 She’s rather good at puzzles and even better at bossing the Doctor about.
 Romana is so much more convincing when she is doing research at Vivien’s house.
 When Mary Tamm is strapped to the wall next to the robot skeleton her expression screams ‘has my career come to this?’
-I really like how she gives Amelia a peck on the cheek at the end; it’s a sign of affection that we’ve not seen from this character before and a gesture that she might be thawing out.
+I really like how she gives Amelia a peck on the cheek at the end; it’s a sign of affection of the sort that we’ve not seen from this character before and a gesture that she might be thawing out.

 'Jumping Joshua!'